hcordero1218/update-stock-Google-Sheets-Woocommerce/README.md

 # update-stock-Google-Sheets-Woocommerce
-Code for conect API Google Sheets with Woocommerce and Update products
+Code for conect API Google Sheets with Woocommerce and Update products.

+# Description
+Conextion with API Woocommerce V3 + Update Variations Product.

+# Autor
+Hector Cordero

+#Install
+Install in your directory of website

+##Contact
+If you want to install on yout website contact to me h.cordero1218@gmail.com

+##License
+MIT Public License v3.0
+No can't used for business